Search

 Accomodations: 3 Star Hotel

 Today is the day we say goodbye to Nepal and fly back home.
-A few hours before our flight, we will leave the hotel and drive to the Tribhuvan International Airport.
+A few hours before our flight, we will check out of the hotel and drive to Tribhuvan International Airport.
 Upon reaching here, we will share our goodbyes and enter the terminal, reminiscing about the incredible time we had here.
 Namaste.
 Have a safe flight.

 Itinerary Details